Shadows of generalised Hayward spacetimes : in vacuum and with plasma: Introduction

-BHs are ubiquitous in physics, and at the same time they are the simplest objects in GR.
+Black holes (BH) are ubiquitous in physics, and at the same time they are the simplest objects in General Relativity(GR).
 For this reason they are often termed as the hydrogen atom of GR.
-The simplistic nature of the BHs, along with their extreme gravitational fields, make them the perfect testing bed to examine GR at strong field regimes.
-Towards this direction, the EHT collaboration has drawn much attention, and shifted the focus of the entire observational community with its first observations via the Very Long Baseline Interferometry (VLBI) of the supermassive BHs at the centers of the galaxies M87 \cite{EventHorizonTelescope:2019dse} and Sgr $A^*$ \cite{EventHorizonTelescope:2022wkp}.
-Interestingly, it is to be noted that the EHT observations have achieved the required frequency to resolve the horizon-scale emission from the vicinity of the supermassive BHs at the center of the galaxies.
+Their extreme gravitational fields make them ideal candidates for testing GR in the strong-field regime.
+The onset of testing GR in the strong-field regmie began with the direct observations of gravitational waves by the LIGO-Virgo-KAGRA collaboration \cite{LIGOScientific:2016aoc}, which were closely followed by the Event Horizon Telescope's (EHT) first observations via the Very Long Baseline Interferometry (VLBI) of the supermassive BHs at the centers of the galaxies M87 \cite{EventHorizonTelescope:2019dse} and Sgr $\rm A^*$ \cite{EventHorizonTelescope:2022wkp}.
+It is to be noted that the EHT observations have achieved the required frequency to resolve the horizon-scale emission from the vicinity of the supermassive BHs at the center of the galaxies.
 As a result, the observed light from these extreme compact objects includes photons whose trajectories near the horizon of the BHs are deviated from their actual travel paths and describes nearly bound spherical orbits around the BH.
 This humongous achievement was made possible by a global network of radio telescopes working in parallel to create a virtual earth-sized observatory.
 By capturing and analyzing the radio waves emitted by the surrounding accretion disk, the EHT has once again provided a confirmation of the theoretical predictions of photon paths within the theory of GR.

+Despite GR's remarkable observational successes, it faces significant theoretical challenges, which include but are not limited to the complete understanding of curvature singularity and a comprehensive handle over the quantization of gravity.
+The issue that GR is ultraviolet (UV)-incomplete is related to this fact.
+It is therefore proposed that GR requires modifications in the regions where the spacetime curvature becomes high.
+Such modifications are necessary if one requires a theory of gravity which is UV complete.